cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 Allocating it out of a different number space makes the preference for row-major evident.

-Applying a Homogeneous Array tag to a Typed Array would be redundant and is therefore not provided by the present specification.
+Applying a Homogeneous Array tag to a Typed Array would usually be redundant and is therefore not provided by the present specification.

 ----